El Paso County 2021 Democratic Party Reorganization

 What is Re-Org?

 In every odd-numbered year, the Colorado Democratic Party elects new officials at every level of the Party (except Precinct Organizers who are elected at caucus in even numbered years).
+Reorganization are the set of meetings where new officials are elected.
+We call it Re-Org for short.

 El Paso County